jason-fox/lepus/README.md

 ## NGSI-LD Registration

-Since Lepus does not understand JSON-LD directly, registrations must as an LD context broker to preprocess all interactions using the `"key": "jsonldContext"`:
+Since Lepus does not understand JSON-LD directly, registrations must be created within an LD context broker using the `"key": "jsonldContext"` to preprocess all interactions:

 ```console
 curl -L 'http://localhost:9090/ngsi-ld/v1/csourceRegistrations/' \